Justia Rating

 Liability in left hook bicycle accidents, in most cases, is assigned to the driver who failed to yield the right of way to the cyclist.
 These cases often involve negligence, where a driver does not exercise reasonable care when turning.

 Traffic laws generally require motorists to ensure an intersection or bike lane is clear before turning left.
-In some situations involving a right hook bicycle accident in Chicago, liability analysis may overlap with broader turning collision scenarios involving cyclists.
+Liability in a left hook collision typically depends on whether the driver failed to yield, violated traffic laws, or otherwise acted negligently.

 According to Illinois Vehicle Code 625 ILCS 5/11-902, drivers making a left turn must yield to oncoming traffic until it is safe.
 This applies in many cases involving bike accident right turn collision patterns as well, where improper judgment leads to crashes.